bambora/dev.bambora.com/source/includes/na/take_payments/_payment_card.md

 Please refer to the [API Spec](../../merchant_API) for full details on parameters.

 **Approved and declined responses**<br/>
 If you are using an SDK an approved payment will return a payment response object.
 A declined payment will throw an exception or return an error.
-If you are using the rest API directly then an approved payment will return a 200 OK http status response as well as a response object.
+If you are using the REST API directly then an approved payment will return a 200 OK http status response as well as a response object.

 You can view the data model of the response below in the REST API section.
 The data model there is the same in the REST response as well as the SDKs.